"Effective 12:01 am, Monday May 18, 2026, spring road restrictions lift on designated provincial highways, access roads, and rural municipalities."

 Important Operational Notes

-- This is the Fifth Order 2026, Amendment 1 it supersedes all previous 2026 spring road ban orders.
-RM lists have changed; do not use earlier orders for RM status.
+- This is Ministerial Order 17 of 2026 — it supersedes all previous 2026 spring road ban orders including the Sixteenth Order.
+Do not use earlier orders for current status.

 - Weights on public highways are separate from a vehicle's registered gross weight.